gumslone/tehybug/tehybug/README.md

 - TeHyBug will connect to your network and boot in a configuration mode with solid blue LED light
 - open with your browser http://tehybug.local/ and the configuration page should open. (if this didnt work.
 Find out the TeHyBug IP Addres from your router and open it with yoour browser)
 - Follow the instructions on the configuration page.

+## Factory reset
+To delete the all the configs and reset wifi configuration.

+1. hit the RESET button
+2. after that push and hold the MODE button for 20 seconnds untill the LED turns red
+3. release the MODE button.